exoplatform/exo-documentation/docs/Configuration.rst

 instance of eXo Platform server as a node of Quartz load balancing and failover group.

-Since the version 6.0 of eXo Platform, Quatrz is used in in-memory mode.
+Since the version 6.0 of eXo Platform, Quartz is used in in-memory mode.
 And it's switched to persisted mode when clustering is enabled.
 So it is automatically configured in eXo Platform.
 As an administrator, you can change default Quartz settings in eXo Platform through